Rod Stewart returns to the arena in December 2022 and will be supported by Johnny Mac & The Faithful

 - Liverpool John Lennon Airport

 - Virgin Trains (mainline services from Liverpool Lime Street)

 Our new on-site temporary multi-deck car park is now open.
 There is plenty of parking nearby too, more information on driving to the venue and parking can be found here.

 We want our customers to have confidence in booking tickets to attend events at the M&S Bank Arena.
-This includes refunds on tickets for cancelled or rescheduled events and implementing Covid-secure venue measures.
+This includes refunds on tickets for cancelled or rescheduled events.
 More Information.

 To book accessible tickets please call our box office on 0344 8000 400 on the day that the event goes on sale - this applies to both presale and general sale.